souffle-lang/souffle-lang.github.io/pages/docs/types.md

 folder: docs
 ---
 Soufflé is a statically typed language.
-The main purpose of Souffle's type system is the correct usage of relations and records in rules.
+The main purpose of Souffle's type system is helping programmers writing correct rules.
-The type system defines types for relation attributes and records and is enforced at compile time.
-Static types have the advantage that they do not have runtime overheads while evaluating a logic program.
+The type system defines types for relation attributes whose use in rule is enforced at compile time.
+Static typing has the advantage that it does not have runtime overheads while evaluating a logic program.

-Our type system is based on the idea of sets.
-A type can be either the universe of all possible values of a primitive type, or a subset of it; subsets can be composed of other subsets.

 ## Primitive Types

 Soufflé has four primitive types:
 * Symbol type: `symbol`
 * Signed number type: `number`